ryu10/a2pitest/a2pi-update/Readme.md

 ## ac.sh
 A shell script command file equivalent to `java -jar ac.jar $*`.
 Copy this file to where ac.jar is installed (e.g. `/usr/local/bin/ac.sh`).
 The path (`/usr/local/bin`) should be included in path.

+## a2reset.py

+With the following wiring, you can reset the Apple II from the Raspberry Pi.

+1. Pull down gpio 17 (header pin #11) to GND via a 3.3K resistor.
+2. Connect gpio 17 to a NOT gate on LS04.
+Connect the output of the NOT to Apple II *Reset.
+3. run a2reset.py